w3c/wot-architecture/terminology.md

 A runtime system for application scripts with the WoT Scripting API.
 Implementing a Runtime is optional for Servients.

 ## Thing Description (TD)
 Structured data describing a Thing.
 A TD includes metadata, domain-specific metadata, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.
+The Thing Description is built around a formal Interaction Model.

 ## TD
 See Thing Description